Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > Extending `io.takamaka.code.lang.Storage` is all a programmer needs to do in order to let instances
 > of a class be stored in the store of a node.
 There is no explicit method to call to keep track
 > of updates to such objects and persist them in the store of the node:
-> @Type nodes will automatically deal with them.
+> Hotmoka nodes will automatically deal with them.

 > We can use the `io.takamaka.code.lang.Storage` class and we can run the resulting compiled code
 > since that class is inside `io-takamaka-code`, that has been included in the